Estonia in the Eurovision Song Contest 2013: Competing entries

-Semi-final 1

-The first semi-final took place on 16 February 2013, hosted by Anu Välba.
-The live portion of the show was held at the ERR studios in Tallinn where the artists awaited the results while their performances, which were filmed earlier on 8 February 2013, were screened.
-Ten songs competed for five spots in the final with the outcome decided upon by the combination of the votes from a jury panel and a public televote which registered 17,161 votes.
-The jury panel that voted in the first semi-final consisted of Lenna Kuurmaa, Valner Valme, Mart Niineste, Ithaka Maria, Owe Petersell, Kadri Voorand, Janek Murd, Olav Osolin, Kristo Rajasaare, Els Himma and Heini Vaikmaa.

-Semi-final 2
+Shows

+Semi-finals

-The second semi-final took place on 23 February 2013, hosted by Marko Reikop.
-The live portion of the show was held at the ERR studios in Tallinn where the artists awaited the results while their performances, which were filmed earlier on 10 February 2013, were screened.
-Ten songs competed for five spots in the final with the outcome decided upon by the combination of the votes from a jury panel and a public televote which registered 23,831 votes.
-The jury panel that voted in the second semi-final consisted of Lenna Kuurmaa, Valner Valme, Mart Niineste, Ithaka Maria, Owe Petersell, Kadri Voorand, Janek Murd, Olav Osolin, Kristo Rajasaare, Els Himma and Heini Vaikmaa.
+The two semi-finals took place on 16 and 23 February 2013.
+The first semi-final was hosted by Anu Välba, while the second semi-final was hosted by Marko Reikop.
+The live portion of the shows were held at the ERR studios in Tallinn where the artists awaited the results while their performances, which were filmed earlier at the ERR studios, were screened.
+In each semi-final ten songs competed for five spots in the final with the outcome decided upon by the combination of the votes from a jury panel and a public televote which registered 17,161 votes in the first semi-final and 23,831 votes in the second semi-final.
+The jury panel that voted in the semi-finals consisted of Lenna Kuurmaa, Valner Valme, Mart Niineste, Ithaka Maria, Owe Petersell, Kadri Voorand, Janek Murd, Olav Osolin, Kristo Rajasaare, Els Himma and Heini Vaikmaa.